openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 To convert model from Hugging Face you can use Optimum-Intel export feature that allows to export model in OpenVINO format without invoking conversion API and tools directly, as it is shown above.
 In this case, the conversion process is a bit more simplified.
 You can still use a regular conversion path if model comes from outside of Hugging Face ecosystem, i.e., in source framework format (PyTorch, etc.)

-Model optimization could be performed within Hugging Face or directly using NNCF as described :doc:`here <weight_compression>`.
+Model optimization can be performed within Hugging Face or directly using NNCF as described in the :doc:`weight compression guide <weight_compression>`.

 Inference code that uses native API cannot benefit from Hugging Face pipelines.
 You need to write your custom code or take it from the available examples.
 Below are some examples of popular Generative AI scenarios: